-Basic net loss per share attributable to common stockholders is computed by dividing net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding for the period.
-Because we have reported a net loss for the three months ended March 31, 2023, and 2022, the number of shares used to calculate diluted net loss per share of common stock attributable to common stockholders is the same as the number of shares used to calculate basic net loss per share of common stock attributable to common stockholders for the period presented because the potentially dilutive shares would have been antidilutive if included in the calculation.
+Basic net loss per share is computed by dividing net loss by the number of shares of common stock outstanding for the period.
+Because we have reported a net loss for the three months ended June 30, 2023, and 2022, the number of shares used to calculate diluted net loss per share is the same as the number of shares used to calculate basic net loss per share for the period presented because the potentially dilutive shares would have been antidilutive if included in the calculation.
 Series 1 and Series 2 have the same rights and privileges except Series 2 are not entitled to vote on any matter except as required by law.
 A pre-IPO preferred shareholder received Series 2 upon the conversion of their preferred shares at the time of our initial public offering, all of which were subsequently converted to shares of Series 1 common stock.
-There are no Series 2 shares outstanding as of March 31, 2023.
+There are no Series 2 shares outstanding as of June 30, 2023.
 Series 1 common stock is referred to as common stock throughout, unless otherwise noted.